With the time passing by, web applications today have evolved to a great extent. Earlier web apps were simple static pages where it didn’t matter...

 Imagine the technology being used to rule the entire mobile space.
 You heard it right, according to sources, this one has been used to create over 29K applications with over 27 billion downloads.

 2. What are React Native Components?

 If React Native is chosen as a primary Mobile app development framework for your next project, then you must make yourself familiar with some important terminologies like built in UI Components, Props, JSX and States.
 Describing each of them in detail would be beyond the context of this article, but let’s have a quick look at all the components before we indulge into exploring some of the most commonly used UI component libraries.

 React Native consists of different types of accessible components as below:

 - Core Components

-Here is the comprehensive list of some commonly used React Native UI components libraries which comes in handy for the developers working with tight deadlines for deliverables.
-By using them you won’t be just able to kickstart your project quickly but save an ample amount of time and end up delivering within stipulated timeline.
+Here is the comprehensive list of some commonly used React Native component libraries which comes in handy for the developers working with tight deadlines for deliverables.
+By using them you won’t be just able to kickstart your native project quickly but save an ample amount of time and end up delivering within the stipulated timeline.
 They are:

 - Quick to install